-Defined by its lack of single-point perspective, trompe l?oeil painting presents an immanent view of reality.
+Defined by its lack of single-point perspective, trompe l’oeil painting presents an immanent view of reality.
 The paintings depend upon viewers to construct meaning, thus offering an illustration and critique of theories of American literary realism that rely on a Cartesian metaphorics of vision.

-The fluid, slipping language of Marilynne Robinson?s novel Housekeeping masterfully disrupts conventional narrative form.
-This essay draws on Judith Butler?s work to argue that in the film Housekeeping, director Bill Forsyth translates the fluidity of Robinson’s writing into its visual counterparts.
+The fluid, slipping language of Marilynne Robinson’s novel Housekeeping masterfully disrupts conventional narrative form.
+This essay draws on Judith Butler’s work to argue that in the film Housekeeping, director Bill Forsyth translates the fluidity of Robinson’s writing into its visual counterparts.

 The Waste Land, Liminoid Phenomena, and the Confluence of Dada